Stage 3 – Geography – Factors that Shape Places – Exploring Panboola

 Activity 2 – Exploring the diverse ecosystems of Panboola

 Students will use bird survey data collected over the last 20 years to investigate the importance of natural vegetation to the environment and animals.
 Students will then explore Panboola using a GPS to locate four different ecosystems – floodplain forest, freshwater billabong, saltmarsh and open grassland.
 They will collect their own data on the birds, mammals, invertebrates and reptiles present, as well as identifying the different types of vegetation at each site.
 Students will also collect data on the possible threats to the biodiversity at Panboola and what management strategies are in place at the site to help protect it.
-Students will take the time to sit silently to in a ‘Magic Spot’ to sense the importance of connecting to our natural places.

 Activity 3 – How can we use our places and environments more sustainably?

 Students record data they have collected against each of the ecosystems visited and re-visit the bird survey results and maps discussed earlier in the day.
 Students discuss how changing the landscape has affected the environment, the animals who live there and the humans who visit.
-They list the management strategies in place and role play people with a variety views on the management of Panboola.
+They list the management strategies in place and role play people with a variety of views on the management of Panboola.

 Panboola is an example of how people can use places and environments more sustainably.
 The concept of sustainability, the capacity of the environment to continue to support our lives and the lives of other living creatures in the future, will be explored.
 Students will work in small groups to come up with an action plan as to how they can be more sustainable at their own school.
 In our changing world, students can benefit from recognising that they have the power to make positive change in their own lives.